12th September, 2018

-Attending conferences is one of the best ways to stay ahead in the ever-changing Fintech and digital banking industry.
+Attending conferences is one of the best ways to stay ahead in the ever-changing financial technology and digital banking industry.

-At Strands we have been active participants, sponsors and speakers at major events all around the world.
+At Strands we have been active participants, sponsors, and speakers at major events all around the world.
 In 2017 alone, we were involved in more than 40 events.
-Now that we have finalized our 2018 calendar, we would like to share our top 10 financial technology events list, some thoughts on the reasons for picking them, and a few tips on what to look out for.
+That being said, we would like to share our top fintech events list, some thoughts on the reasons for picking them, and a few tips on what to look out for.

-Note: the list is in chronological order, from the soonest to the latest.
+Note: the list is in chronological order, from the earliest to the latest date.

 21-22 February, Kigali, Rwanda

 Our first stop this year is in Rwanda for Dot Finance, Africa’s top Fintech summit, which brings Africa's FinTech leaders together.
 From our previous experience, speakers deliver fresh content and networking is top quality.
 Chris Skinner takes an active role in preparing the agenda and engages throughout the conference, which makes for a very interesting program.

 13-15 March, Singapore